marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 * 7 am
 * 7:30 pm

-Use a hyphen between times to indicate a time period.
+Use a hyphen between times for a time period.

 * 7 am–10:30 pm